Previous | Next

 Nobody moved, neither toon nor cog.
 All of them watched with confusion as the man strolled over to one of the military trucks and opened the back door.
 It was empty inside.

 "Looking for something?"
 Evina asked.

 Evina was about to scream, but he couldn't react in time.
 Johnson threw something at him.
-It was a small glass tube of dip which shattered when it hit his body.
+It was a small, glass tube of dip that shattered when it hit his body.

 "I'm immune to dip!
-And you listen to me; I won't let anyone get hurt by you!"
-Evina was angry now and the other toons stood up to stand by his side.
+And you listen to me!
+I won't let anyone get hurt by you!"
+Evina's fear turned to anger, and the other toons stood up to stand by his side.

 "Oh, is that so?"
 Johnson took a deep breath and sighed loudly.
 "I'm really sorry about this.
-Truly I am.
-This wasn't part of the plan, but sadly you have forced my hand..."
+Truly, I am.
+This wasn't part of the plan, but now you have forced my hand."

 One officer looked fatigued and annoyed.
 "Sir, this operation is a failure!
 We must retreat immediately!"